|TGV inOui & idTGV Trains in France

 A number of TGV trains depart and arrive at Paris - Charles de Gaulle Airport's Aérogare 2, meaning that you can connect directly with high-speed trains right from or to your international flight, without having to use one of Paris's major train stations.
 More...

-— If you have bought your ticket at a train station, you must validate it (compostage) at a yellow machine before boarding the train.
+— If you have bought your ticket at a train station, you may have to validate it (compostage) before boarding the train.
 It is not possible to compost your ticket on the train, and if you fail to validate it before boarding you may be subject to a substantial fine.
 More...

 — Each TGV car/wagon has baggage racks at both ends, but this space is limited and often fills completely with large items.
 It's good to board early so as to claim space for heavy suitcases.
 Small items can be stored in the overhead rack above your seat.

-— At points of origin, TGV trains are available for boarding up to 20 minutes before scheduled departure time.
+— At points of origin, TGV train tracks (voie) are announced, and trains are available for boarding up to 20 minutes before scheduled departure time.
 You must be on board at least 5 minutes before departure, otherwise you may be denied boarding.

 By TGV from Paris to: